 For me, one pet peeve is apostrophes.
 A misplaced apostrophe jumps off the page at me and makes me think: Poor editing.
 Sloppy.”

 I had a colleague once who couldn’t stand when a paper didn’t use the correct margin sizes.
 Seriously!
 He would flip out and cut students’ marks.
 Personally, I couldn’t care less about the margins!

-When looking over your teacher’s feedback, take note about what little things they really seemed overly picky about.
+When looking over your teacher’s feedback, take note of what little things they really seemed overly picky about.
 Was it the referencing style?
-The fact that you used first person language?
+The fact that you used first-person language?
 Your over-use of a certain word?

 Take note.
 If your teacher has given you strong feedback on something that no other teacher has bothered to mention, you’ll need to adjust your writing style for that teacher.